-- Demonstrate financial need, and
+- Demonstrate financial need,

-- being a first-generation college student
+- First-generation college student

 Recipients are highly encouraged to give back to the community through volunteer service, mentoring or supporting USM activities.
 Selection of the recipients shall be by USM's office of Enrollment Management, or other successor unit with equivalent duties.